logisparte/kano/docs/en/tasks/docker.md

 If a `Dockerfile` is present in the local `.kano` directory, it will be used to create the project's development environment image.
-This image will be used to create the development container and should contain all of the project's dependencies
+This image will be used to create the development container and should contain all of the project's system dependencies

 ### Build